corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 If you depend on proper control over time, such as managing leap seconds or cross-platform support, you're better off using an external crate.
 For a great overview, see this survey in the Rust forum, titled: ['The state of time in Rust: leaps and bounds'](https://users.rust-lang.org/t/the-state-of-time-in-rust-leaps-and-bounds/107620).

-In general, I think `std::time` works well in combination with the rest of the standard library, such as for `sleep`:
+In general, I believe `std::time` works well in combination with the rest of the standard library, such as for `sleep`:

 ```rust
 use std::thread;